FudaWiki/fudawiki-files/hanafuda/games/nuki-hachi-hachi.md

 ### Mizuten Bonus/Penalty
 If the dealer, having declared their intent to play blind, manages to capture at least **106** card points by the end of the round, they are paid 1 *kan* by **all other players**, including the inactive ones.

-Conversely, if they fail to capture at least 106 card points, they must pay 1 *kan* to their active opponent.
+Conversely, if the dealer fails to capture at least 106 card points, they must pay 1 *kan* to their active opponent.

 # Bibliography
 - https://web.archive.org/web/20141204034916/http://www.geocities.jp/xmbwq497/gihou/nukihachihachi.html